 However, Mr Iddrisu has said that the 12.5% workers salary increase is not a new one, but has already been concluded on some months before the election.
 Speaking to Joy News, Haruna Iddrisu condemned the act of fronting the salary increase as a transition period development; describing it as an act of mischief by critics of the outgoing government.

-To make his argument clear, the outgoing Labour Minister explained that the decision to increase salaries of public sector workers was arrived at by the Public Services Joint Standing Negotiating Committee (PSJSNC), comprising government, and organised labour.
+To make his argument clear, the outgoing Labour Minister explained that the decision to increase salaries of public sector workers was arrived at by the Public Services Joint Standing Negotiating Committee (PSJSNC), comprising government, and organized labour.
 According to him, although implementation of the increase will take off from January, 2017, negotiations commenced as early as May 2016 and was completed in September, 2016.

 Below is the communique dated 13th of September, 2016, jointly signed by the Chief Executive of the Fair Wages and Salaries Commission George Smith Graham and General Secretary of the Trades Union Congress Dr Yaw Baah.